GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 ## What will you learn

 1. Provision required infrastructure automatically (using Terraform).
 The GKE Autopilot cluster is used by default.
-2. Install argo workflows on GKE cluster
+2. Install [Argo Workflows](https://argoproj.github.io/workflows/) on GKE cluster
-3. Install and configure Metaflow to work with argo workflows on GKE cluster
+3. Install and configure Metaflow to work with Argo Workflows on GKE cluster
 4. Fine-tune `gemma-2-9b` model and serve the resulting model from the GKE cluster.
 5. Install Metaflow’s Metadata Service on the GKE cluster (Optional but Recommended) – enable remote metadata storage to replace on local storage.
 While not required, this setup can enhance collaboration and teamwork by providing a centralized metadata repository.
 [Learn more here.](https://docs.metaflow.org/getting-started/infrastructure).